buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/Types/IfcRailwayPartTypeEnum.md

 Tracks may also have a longitudinal organisation based on track specificities:

-* PLAINTRACK for the plain line tracks (may contain _IfcElementAssembly.TRACKPANEL_).
+* PLAINTRACK for the plain line tracks.
-* TURNOUTTRACK for the area of turnouts (may contain _IfcElementAssembly.TURNOUTPANEL_).
+* TURNOUTTRACK for the area of turnouts.

 As depicted in the example Figure below.
 Other parts, not included in the example, may be:
-* DILATATIONTRACK for the area of dilatation panels (may contain _IfcElementAssembly.DILATATIONPANEL_).
+* DILATATIONTRACK for the area of dilatation panels.
 * TRACKPART for generic-purpose longitudinal organisation of parts of the track.

 ![Railway part longitudinal organisation](../../../../figures/IfcRailwayPartTypeEnum-track.png)